flipt-io/flipt-client-sdks/flipt-client-browser/README.md

 npm install @flipt-io/flipt-client-browser
 ```

-> [!IMPORTANT]
-> The latest version of the Flipt Browser SDK does not currently work with Next.js App Router because Next.js App Router does not support WASM dependencies.
-See [this issue](https://github.com/vercel/next.js/issues/55537) for more information.

 ## Usage

 In your JavaScript/Typescript code you can import this client and use it as so: